We're here to help

-This API checks the values or attributes of a UI field and compares them to the expected values.
+This test step checks the values or attributes of a UI field and compares them to the expected values.
 This is most useful for when fields on a UI need to have their values and/or behavior checked in a functional testing flow.
-This API can also be used to check messages on a page, using a Page Assertion, or values in a column, using a Column Assertion.
+This test step can also be used to check messages on a page, using a Page Assertion, or values in a column, using a Column Assertion.

 It is often best to add this kind of Test Step through the Test Builder, by mapping the field and selecting an Interaction Type of ‘Read/Assert’.
 This is recommended as the fastest way to add this kind of Test Step, although it is also possible to use drag-and-drop from the API Palette.

 - Field values

 - Messages thrown on operations like ‘Save’ (e.g. validation rule error messages, page-wide messages)

 - Column header names in tables (e.g. a related list)